maroskukan/linux-cookbook/README.md

 To unload use `modprobe` with `-r` argument following with a name of the module.

 To view module dependencies and options use `modinfo` following with a name of the module.
 In order to display the loaded module options values, use in case of `sr_mod` module `cat /sys/module/sr_mod/parameters/xa_test`.

+## Tips

+### SSH Session Hangout

+To close an unresponsive SSH session where your terminal hangs, press `Enter` and then type `~.`.
+The session closes immediately returning you back to prompt.